Public holidays in Kosovo

-Although a minority of Kosovars are Christian, three public holidays are dedicated to Christian believers.
-There are probably around 60.000 Catholic believers and at least 100.000 Serbian Orthodox believers.
-One or two thousand in Kosovo consider themselves Evangelical Christian.
-Their three public holidays days are Easter, Christmas (25th of December) and Orthodox Christmas (7th of January).
-Until the year 2013, Orthodox Christians also had a free day to celebrate Orthodox Easter.
+Although a minority of Kosovars are Christian, four public holidays are dedicated to Christian believers.
+There are probably around 60.000 Catholic believers.
+On top of that, at least 100.000 Serbian Orthodox believers.
+One or two thousand in Kosovo consider themselves Evangelical (or Protestant) Christian.

 Public holidays in Kosovo: five are non-religious

 One of the most important holidays in this small Balkan state is not a public holiday.
 The Albanian Independence Day (Dita e flamurit) is very important for all Kosovars with an Albanian background.
 Most schools and offices are not open on that day.
 This Albanian Flag Day is every year on the 28th of November.

-Some other special days are dedicated to other ethnic minorities in Kosovo.
-February 15th: Ashkali, April 8th: Roma, April 23rd: Turks, May 6th: Gorani and September 28th is dedicated to Bosnians.
-And two other memorial days are Peace Day (June 12th) and a special day of respect for veterans.
+Some other special days are for ethnic minorities in Kosovo.
+February 15th: Ashkali, April 8th: Roma, April 23rd: Turks, May 6th: Gorani.
+Bosnians celebrate their day at September the 28th.
+And two other memorial days are Peace Day (June 12th).
+As well, Kosovars have a special day out of respect for veterans.
 This day is on March the 6th.